Terrence Edwards Jr.: Professional career

-Avtodor Saratov (2025-present)

 On August 27, 2025, Terrence signed his first professional contract with Avtodor Saratov of the VTB United League.
 Together with the Avtodor club, he became the bronze medalist of the Hayretdinov Cup, the bronze medalist of the Ural Great 30th Anniversary Cup and became the winner of the Vladimir Yevstafyevich Rodionov memorial tournament in 2025.

+For Avtodor, Edwards played in 13 games (the club having a record of 2 - 11 from those 13 games) and averaged 16.3 points, 5.4 rebounds and 2.1 assists in 33.6 minutes.

+In December 2025, Edwards left Avtodor without permission.
+The club bought him tickets to the USA so that he could personally move his family to Saratov, but he refused to come back.

+On July 13, 2026, Edwards signed with Science City Jena of the German Basketball Bundesliga.